Cyber Security

 Team collaborateA Cyber Incident Readiness Exercise a hands-on, scenario-based exercise that assesses cyber incident readiness, response and organisational resilience.

-Realistic scenarios help leadership teams, IT teams and operational staff work through how the organisation would respond, communicate and make decisions under pressure.
+Realistic scenarios help leadership, IT, and operational teams understand how the organisation would respond, communicate and make decisions under pressure.

 Some organisations already have incident response plans in place but have never really put them to the test.

-Others have processes spread across different teams, documents or systems without a clear picture of how everything would work during a real incident.
+Others have informal processes managed across different teams and documented across multiple systems, without a clear picture of how everything would work during a real incident.

-Testing it gives organisations the opportunity to understand how the response would work in, where gaps may exist and what may need improved before a real situation unfolds.
+Testing it gives organisations the opportunity to understand how the response would work, where gaps may exist and what may need to be improved.

 When everyone has a role

-Working tohegetherOne of the biggest benefits of running an exercise like this is understanding how different parts of the organisation coordinate during a real incident.
+Working tohegetherOne of the biggest benefits of running an exercise like this is understanding how different parts of the organisation work together during a real incident.

-Although cyber incidents often begin as technical problems, they quickly develop into organisation-wide issues.
-Leadership, operations, compliance, communications and customer-facing teams may all need to make decisions while the situation is still evolving.
+Although cyber incidents often begin as technical problems, they quickly affect the whole business.
+Leadership, operations, compliance, communications, and customer-facing teams are all in the same boat and may need to make decisions while the situation is still evolving.

 More than just good practice